-Incentivize improved joined-up anticipation,,planning and programming: Joined-up planning will ensure complementarity of approaches and programmatic activities that will help minimize gaps in the response, and increase possibilities of collective efforts towards shared goals.
-As much as possible. , planning should be done in conjunctionandceconsistenceandand consistence with the priorities of national authorities and representatives of the affected populations.
-Indeed, iin every situation, opportunities to cooperateecooperatecooperatecooperate with local, national or regional partners should be soughtJoined-up planning should also ensure nimbleness to react to early warning and forecast-based analysis.
+Incentivize better joined-up response planning and programming: Joined-up planning will ensure complementarity of approaches and programmatic activities that will help minimize gaps in the response, articulate how ‘simultaneous’ assistance in the same communities and areas will work and be improved in practice, and increase possibilities of collective efforts towards shared goals. and appropriate.
+Whenever possible, planning should be done in conjunction with and be consistent with the priorities of national authorities as long as these are not at odds with providing humanitarian assistance based on need and in line with the humanitarian principles of humanity, impartiality, neutrality and independence, wherever necessary..
+In every situation, cooperation with relevant local, national or regional partners should be sought.
+Better joined-up planning should also ensure nimbleness to react to early warning and forecast-based analysis.
+Common multi-year targets that are realistic, quantitative and concrete and relevant to all pillars should be established where possible to support the achievement of collective outcomes.

-Strengthen leadership and coordination through an empowered RC/HC who will workwith UN entities, stakeholdersstakeholderslocal stakeholders NGOs, and civil society actors to facilitate the identification, implementation, monitoring and financing of collective outcomes and who can engage with the national and local authorities.
-Coordination should be organized around achieving collective outcome.outcome..
+Strengthen leadership and coordination through governments and an empowered RC who will work collaboratively with all relevant stakeholders - UN entities, national and local authorities, donors, local, national and international humanitarian and development actors and communities partners, to facilitate the identification of priorities, implementation, monitoring and financing .outcome(s). .

-Recalibrate financing modalities to support collective outcomes: Grant-based funding instruments have limited scope and triggers for use, and are in some situations not dynamic enough when the system requires mobilization of additional resources that could help provide more sustainable solutions.
-To move from funding to financing, we must leverage and structure different sources of fflexible and multiyear public, private and innovative financing to achieve collective outcomes, ensuring the priorities and sequencing needed that can sustainhighest possible impact in meeting immediate needs and reducing vulnerabilitywhilst addressing root causes to crises.
+Recalibrate financing modalities: Grant-based funding instruments have limited scope and triggers for use, and are in some situations not dynamic enough when the system requires mobilization of additional resources that could help provide more sustainable solutions.
+To Flexible and multiyear public, private and innovative financing is. the, while overtime and and vulnerabilities At the same time, it is critical to maintain humanitarian funding streams that are more risk tolerant with funds released at much quicker time frames, in order to be able to respond to emergencies.WHO: INPUT

-WHO: INPUT

 So as to avoid further contention on the language, WHO proposes to align language as much as possible with most recent report by the Secretary General. the New Way of Working doesn’t appear anywhere in the report and the report speaks clearly of a “development, humanitarian, peacebuilding continuum” and the 3 parts of the house always come together throughout the report, including when referring to the Steering Committee of Principals.